BSidesMUC/BSidesMunich2023/_talks/002-09_GKUWCQ_my-ci-cd-pipeline-contains-all-security-tools-available-now-what.md

 keynote: false
 layout: talk
 speakers:
-- bio: I am an experienced application security consultant currently leading the Data and Application Security Practice at IBM Security in DACH.
-I have extensive experience in organizing and implementing secure development programs, DevSecOps, and secure SDLC across different clients and industries.
-I like working with people and technology, this has been the constant in my professional career and education.
+- bio: Jasmin is an experienced application security professional and Global Product Security Manager at Leica Microsystems.
+She gained extensive experience in organizing and implementing secure development programs, DevSecOps, and secure SDLC across different clients while working as a consultant.
+Her passion is to build bridges between cross-functional teams and finding new ways to improve collaboration.
+    She likes working with people and technology, this has been the constant in her professional career and education.
   handle: false
   name: Jasmin
   photo: https://pretalx.com/media/avatars/IMG_7875_k2kdjTh.jpg